 The trail makes a giant loop around Trinity Park.
 Take in a leisurely ride through the area before approaching the West 7th Street Bridge.
 From here, head left down West 7th St. to Chuy’s, Snooze AM Eatery or the shops in and around Montgomery Plaza.

-If you want to really earn your calories, keep pumping those legs towards the popular Crockett Row at West 7th where spots like Social House, Mash'd, America Gardens and more delight diners.
+If you want to really earn your calories, keep pumping those legs towards the popular Crockett Row at West 7th where spots like Social House, Mash'd and more delight diners.
 Across University Ave, treat yourself to an upscale experience at the Modern Art Museum's Cafe Modern or a health-conscious meal at Righteous Foods.

 West 7th to White Settlement